Dr. Donna Greybek Welcomes You to Our Website

 Due to the corona virus outbreak, we are remaining CURBSIDE until further notice.
 This means we are not allowing clients in the building, just pets.
 It doesn't matter if you have a mask to wear or not, there are NO exceptions.
-We still ask that if you or anyone in your house hold is sick, if you have traveled out of the state in the last 30 days or if someone new has come into your home that you let us know so that we can continue to take the proper precautions to ensure the safety of our staff.
+We still ask that if you or anyone in your house hold is sick, if you have traveled out of the state in the last 30 days or if someone new has come into your home that you let us know so that we can continue to take the proper precautions to ensure the safety of our clients and our staff.

 PLEASE WAIT IN YOUR CAR WITH THE AIR CONDITIONER ON.
 YOUR PET'S BODY TEMPERATURE IS NORMALLY 101-102 DEGREES.
 JUST BECAUSE WE ARE COMFORTABLE DOESN'T MEAN THEY ARE.
 THINK OF IT AS HAVING TO WEAR YOUR WINTER COAT WHILE SITTING IN YOUR CAR WITH THE WINDOWS DOWN - YOU WOULDN'T BE COMFORTABLE, THEY AREN'T EITHER.